Heroboycloud/IG-stealer/README.md

-IG-OSINT
+IG-Stealer
 ----
-IG-OSINT is a tool used to extract information from other people's/yourself Instagram accounts without logging in/blocking
+IG-Stealer is a tool used to extract information from other people's/yourself Instagram accounts without logging in/blocking

 Results
 ----